joosthub/pytorch-nlp-tutorial-sf2017/docs/index.rst

 Hello!
 This is a directory of resources for a training tutorial to be given at the O'Reilly AI Conference in San Francisco on September 17 and 18, 2017.

-At this moment, this page is currently being finalized and is not available.
+At this moment, this page is being finalized and is not available.
 Please check again closer to the tutorial date.